 <link rel="stylesheet" type="text/css" href="stylesheet.css">

-A common example of a
+A common example of using the

 <a> tag (aka hyperlink)